 Assistant Professor of Management & Organizations

-The Freeman College of Management at Bucknell University invites applicants for an Assistant Professor of Management & Organizations beginning in Fall 2023.
+The Freeman College of Management at Bucknell University invites applicants for an Assistant Professor of Management & Organizations beginning in Fall 2024.
 The position is to be filled by an outstanding candidate with a commitment to scholarship and promise of excellence in undergraduate teaching to a diverse student body.
-The successful candidate will join the College's Management and Organizations Department (MORS) and will be primarily responsible for teaching courses in global management.
-A secondary expertise in strategy, entrepreneurship, or responsible management is desired as well.
+The successful candidate will join the College's Management and Organizations Department (MORS) and will be primarily responsible for teaching courses in organizational behavior and responsible management.
 All courses will be grounded in ethics, values, diversity, equity, inclusion, and belonging.
 Candidates must possess a doctorate in a field appropriate for teaching the courses noted above.

-This position involves teaching introductory and advanced courses in global management, as well as other undergraduate courses in the MORS Department according to the candidate's own interests and areas of competence.
-We especially seek candidates who also have expertise in strategic management, entrepreneurship, or responsible management.
-Additional courses in the Management and Organizations Department will be assigned as needs arise based on the candidate's secondary expertise.
+This position involves teaching introductory and advanced courses in organizational behavior (i.e., MORS 202 – People in Organizations, and possibly MGMT 101 -Introduction to Organization & Management - after completing a year or more of service), responsible management (i.e., MORS 302 – Responsible Management, MORS 400 – Management Consulting; First Year Foundation Seminar – FOUN 098 - a topic of choice), as well as other undergraduate courses in the MORS Department according to the candidate's own interests and areas of competence.
 All courses should incorporate values-driven management thinking so that students will develop competence in thought directed toward organizational and societal challenges.
 The teaching load at Bucknell University is five credits per academic year.
 The candidate will also be responsible for advising students.

-Both the Freeman College's strategic plan and the University's strategic plan provide impetus for our search for this position.
+Both the Freeman College's strategic plan and the University's strategic plan provide impetus for this position.
 The Freeman College's strategic plan states that the College's curriculum will embed the 17 United Nations Sustainable Development Goals (SDGs).
-Because addressing the SDGs requires new management and organizational approaches that incorporate values-driven management, we are seeking a teacher-scholar in the management area to teach courses that will be open to all Bucknell students In particular, we seek to hire someone who educates and studies topics directly linked to an array of United Nations social justice goals, and we hope to especially attract candidates who focus on one or more specific critical issues at the intersection of global management and social justice (e.g., #10 Reduced Inequalities, #1 No poverty, #2 Zero Hunger, and #3 Good Health & Well-Being).
+Because addressing the SDGs requires new management and organizational approaches that incorporate values-driven management, we are seeking a teacher-scholar to teach courses that will be open to all Bucknell students In particular, we seek to hire someone who educates and studies topics directly linked to an array of United Nations social justice goals, and we hope to especially attract candidates who focus on one or more specific critical issues at the intersection of organizational behavior and social justice (e.g., #10 Reduced Inequalities, #6 Gender Equality, #1 No poverty, #2 Zero Hunger, and #3 Good Health & Well-Being).
 Our successful candidate will be interested in integrating students into their own scholarly agenda.
 The College encourages and recognizes faculty who pursue collaborative teaching and scholarly initiatives with colleagues across the University.

 The MORS Department and the Freeman College are devoted to diversity and inclusion.
 We strive to recruit faculty members, staff, and students from diverse backgrounds who bring myriad viewpoints to our community, thereby facilitating the cultivation of curiosity, open-mindedness, humility, enlightened perspectives, and other valuable traits critical for learning and growth.
 We welcome candidates who demonstrate excellence in reflective multicultural and inclusive teaching practices and who display a strong commitment to collaboration and interdisciplinarity.